Pathoschild/smapi-mod-dump/compiled/okay/Fantastic Frames/ReadMe.txt

              Added Console Command.
 v1.0.2     - Random frame now changes every day.
-Added specific festival day frames, for Luau, Flower Dance, Spirit's Eve and Festival of the Winter Star. v1.0.3     - Somehow lost a column of pixels in the frame texture causing black line on image
+Added specific festival day frames, for Luau, Flower Dance, Spirit's Eve and Festival of the Winter Star. v1.0.3     - Somehow lost a column of pixels in the frame texture causing black line on image v1.0.4	   - Random was broken and not changing the frame as expected.

 Thanks To